 Here are several things you can do at home to improve the situation, while at the same time contacting another doctor:

-- If you do give your baby formula, you could also experiment with giving him other types, such as for example soy based or lactose-free.
+4. Other types of formula – If you do give your baby formula, you could also experiment with giving him other types, such as for example soy-based or lactose-free.
 A good pediatrician should be able to recommend proper brands where you live.
 And don’t forget to burp your baby!

-- You say that your baby refuses the bottle.
+5. Bottle feeding – You say that your baby refuses the bottle.
 If he is mainly breastfed, this is common.
 It can also be the other way around – a breastfed baby who gets access to a bottle may very well start rejecting the breast.
-Anyway, you might find these tips on how to get your baby to accept bottle feeding useful.
+Anyway, you might find these tips on how to get your baby to accept bottle-feeding useful.

-- Also remember that whatever is bothering your baby, being close to you is likely to make him feel better, so invest in a good baby carrier and simply let him spend a lot of time there.
-My absolute baby carrier favorite is the Baby Bjorn Miracle carrier, which save my sanity and my back when I had a little one who only wanted to be in my arms.
-It might make the days a bit easer for both of you.
+7. Carry him a lot – Also remember that whatever is bothering your baby, being close to you is likely to make him feel better, so invest in a good baby carrier and simply let him spend a lot of time there.
+My absolute baby carrier favorite is the Baby Bjorn carrier, which saved my sanity and my back when I had a little one who only wanted to be in my arms.
+It might make the days a bit easier for both of you.

-- Finally, remember to keep hold of the good times!
+8. Focus on the good – Finally, remember to keep hold of the good times!
 Try to play, cuddle and interact as much as you can with your son.
 If he is in pain and also feels your stress, he needs your help to feel good and laugh.
 It will make both of you feel better!
 For some ideas on how to play with a 4-month-old baby, read this post!
+And here are tips on attachment parenting for babies.

 I hope this provides you with a few ideas and some stamina to not give up!